MicrosoftDocs/winrt-api/windows.system.profile/analyticsinfo_getsystempropertiesasync_364490553.md

 Returns an [IAsyncOperation](../windows.foundation/iasyncoperation_1.md) object indicating that the task has completed and containing an [IMapView](../windows.foundation.collections/imapview_2.md) object with the requested attributes as Key/Value pairs.

 ## -remarks
-Supported values for the *attrbituesNames* parameter are potentially endless.
+Supported values for the *attributeNames* parameter are potentially endless.
 There are many providers that hook in and can expose arbitrary values.
 There a handful of known attributes that are likely to be supported.
 In most cases, these are case sensitive:

 * App
 * AppVer